-In 2015 the Arab Norman route of Palermo along with the Cathedrals of Cefalù and Monreale are have been declared World Heritage Sites.
+In 2015 the Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale have been designated toghether as a UNESCO World Heritage Site.

-Here are the monuments included in the route that has received the prestigious title: the Royal Palace, the Palatine Chapel, the Martorana church, the Church of San Cataldo, the Church of St. John of the Hermits, the Cathedral of Palermo, Zisa Castle, Admiral Bridge, Cathedral and cloister of Monreale, the cathedral of Cefalù.
+Here is the full list of the monuments of the Arab-Norman circuit, UNESCO World Heritage Site 2015: the Royal Palace, the Palatine Chapel, the Martorana Church, the Church of San Cataldo, the Church of San Giovanni degli Eremiti, the Cathedral of Palermo, Zisa Palace, Admiral’s Bridge, Monreale Cathedral and cloister, Cefalù Cathedral.

 Royal Palace – Palazzo Reale